 I used to have a hard time holding onto master copies and student samples, at some point they’d turn into clutter in a big pile of papers and get recycled.
 After a few years of having to reprint and recreate, I overcame the struggle and started keeping my master copies and samples in these Large Iris Desktop File boxes.
 You can find similar ones here!

 I divide my projects up into two boxes, First Half Resources and Second Half Resources.
 The first box contains all of the projects that we do from August-December.
 The second box houses projects from January-June.
 This helps me remember, and prep for, all the things we do each month!
-Click here or click the image below to download a free set of File Box Doodle Labels!
+You can download this freebie using the form at the top of this page.

 The third box holds all of my student information.
 Forms required by the school, conference notes and important documents for each child.
 It is so helpful to organize them this way so I know exactly where everything is when I may need it.
 It also makes end of the year filing a breeze!
 Click here for the Haunted House Writing resource and click here to check out the Holiday Lights Book Analysis shown above!